andrew01144/OPA-tips/Running_MPI_Applications.md

 Next, you need to tell your MPI library which network to use by specifying the correct options to the ```mpirun``` command.
 Examples of ```mpirun``` options for different MPIs and networks are shown below.
-In reality, many application have their own run scripts.
+In reality, many applications have their own run scripts.
 You may need to work out how these scripts work in order find the point at which they construct the ```mpirun``` command, because it is here that the options need to be set correctly.
 Furthermore, some run scripts try to simplify this process: the run script may accept an option like ```-fabric PSM2``` to automatically generate the correct mpirun options for the selected network.